 A visual exploration of wildlife in the Ngari Capes Marine Park.
-An ongoing project, which has only just begun!

 The Kilcarnup fish sanctuary zone